 Safer test, shorter wait as new Down’s screening comes to St George’s

 St George’s University Hospitals NHS Foundation Trust announced today that it will begin offering an in-house, non-invasive prenatal test (NIPT) for pregnant women in the UK.
-The test will help expectant mothers to understand the risk of their unborn baby having Down’s syndrome and other serious genetic diseases.
+The test will help expectant mothers to understand the chance of their unborn baby having Down’s syndrome, Edwards’ or Patau’s syndrome.

 The trust revealed in March this year that it was joining forces with British firm, Premaitha Health to bring this new screening to St George’s.